How Much Car Insurance Should I Buy?

-Most insurance agents urge drivers to carry a limit that is considerably higher than the state minimum requirement for bodily injury liability and physical damage liability insurance.
+Most insurance agents urge drivers to carry higher limits than the minimum requirements for bodily injury and physical damage liability insurance.
 However, this required coverage does not take care of you and your passengers' medical expenses.

 How Do I Choose Liability Coverage Limits?

 As previously mentioned, you should consider raising your liability insurance limits.
 If you don't have many assets and no savings, no home and only own a modest car, you are best off keeping your limits lower.
 The chances that someone will sue you are slim since you don't own much.

 However, if you own a home, multiple cars and have a healthy savings and some investments, you'd be wise to raise your bodily injury limits to equal your net worth.
 The bodily injury limit is usually the middle number you're given in the three limits set on your liability coverage.

 If your net worth is $100,000, your bodily injury liability insurance (the middle number) should be at least that much.

 If your net worth is higher than all the liability limits, you'll want to buy an umbrella policy to extend your limits on both home and auto insurance.
 You usually have to get maximum limits on both home and auto to purchase an umbrella policy.